NIRCam Grism Time-Series APT Template

 See also: NIRCam Grism Time-Series Target Acquisition, JWST ETC NIRCam Target Acquisition

-A target acquisition object other than the science target should be defined in the Targets form in order for it to appear in the Target Acq pulldown menu.
+A target acquisition object other than the science target should be defined in the Targets form in order for it to appear in the Acq Target pull-down menu.
 If the science target is used for target acquisition, set the Target Acq field to Same Target as Observation.

 Figure 1.
-Target acquisition location
+Target acquisition subarray locations and science field points

 Acq Exposure Time